What is Cash Flow Per Share (CFPS)?

 - Earnings can be manipulated, but cash flows present the true picture.
 Hence in finance and accounting, it is said that “Cash is the King.”

-- Every company, to a certain extent, manipulates some numbers to increase or decrease their profit values.
-E.g., services to be provided over the next three years, the company recorded a lump-sum amount of all three years as revenue in the current year itself and inflated the overall value. a company should have distributed the revenue in all three years or record as and when received
+- To a certain extent, every company manipulates some numbers to increase or decrease their profit values.
+E.g. services to be provided over the next three years, the company recorded a lump-sum amount of all three years as revenue in the current year itself and inflated the overall value. a company should have distributed the revenue in all three years or record as and when received.